 Our interviews also demonstrate both variation and similarity among air district burning regulations within our focus group.
 The air districts mostly implement the Title 17 requirements related to burns over 10 acres or one ton of emissions in similar ways, and nearly all districts issue permits for burns that do not trigger an SMP (which this report refers to as "other burning" for ease of reference) when such burning is not residential in nature.
-Residential burning, which is defined slightly differently within each air district, is allowed and unpermitted in most districts, while four districts require residential burning be allowed by the air district, it may be discontinued by the local city or county or another special district.
+Residential burning, which is defined slightly differently within each air district, is allowed and unpermitted in most districts, while four districts require residential burning burn permits and two do not allow it.
+Furthermore, while residential burning may be allowed by the air district, it may be discontinued by the local city or county or another special district.